anira-project/anira/docs/sphinx/troubleshooting.rst

        same flag plus hidden visibility (``CXX_VISIBILITY_PRESET hidden``, ``VISIBILITY_INLINES_HIDDEN ON``) to your plugin's translation units, and verify with ``nm -DC your_plugin.so | grep ' u '`` (should print nothing).
+    4. **macOS never unloads your plugin** (the opposite problem, and harmless): dyld does not unload images that use thread-local storage, which the statically linked ONNX Runtime and LiteRT archives do.
+Such a plugin stays mapped until the host quits and cannot crash this way; anira's ``test/unload`` skips its unmapped assertions in that configuration.

 The scenario is covered by anira's host-shaped ``test/unload`` test, which loads a plugin-shaped module from an executable that does not link anira, unloads it and